gvsulib/folioreport/README.md

 ## Accessing the reports app

 Accessing the app requires the URL to the app on our server as well as a password.
-These can be obtained from the Head of Systems.
+These can be obtained from the Head of Systems and Discovery.

-## using the app
+## Using the app

 Once you've accessed the app and logged in, you'll be presented with a screen allowing you to choose the type of report to run.
 Choose the report you want to run, and you'll be presented with an options screen, which varies depending on the type of report you want to run.